rohitmaurya3545/CurrencyConverter/README.md

 - ✅ Convert any currency to another in real-time
 - ✅ Default conversion: **1 USD → INR**
 - ✅ Auto-updating country flags for selected currencies
-- ✅ Responsive and clean UI
+- ✅ Responsive and clean UI.

 ---